jayoungs/Elevate-Electronics-Pandemic-Sales-Analysis/README.md

    [maybe add a conditional formatting table?]

-### **Loyalty Program:** Customers who created accounts and met minimum purchase frequency
+### **Loyalty Program:**
 <img align="middle" width="2398" height="1198" alt="loyalty program" src="https://github.com/user-attachments/assets/72274986-f155-4bdc-af95-cb66c6ece622" />

-* Our loyalty program was introduced in 2019 for **customers who created accounts and met minimum purhcase frequency**.
+* Our loyalty program was introduced in 2019 for **customers who created accounts and fulfilled minimum purhcase frequency**.
 * **Mixed performance**: after the first two years, loyalty members finally outperformed non-loyalty members in all the sales metrics for at least 17 months throughout 2021 and 2022.
 However, this trend reversed again in later months in 2022 with loyalty members experiencing a decline in performance across all metrics.
-* **Potential for impact**: The five-fold and twelve-fold growth in gross sales and order count repectively indicate that the loyalty program, when effective, can significantly contribute to sales.
 * **Unclear cause of the recent decline in loyalty member performance**:
-   * The simultaneous decline in loyalty member performance and overall sales in Q4 2022 makes it challenging to determine if the loyalty program itself is losing appeal or if its members are simply reflecting the broader market slowdown affecting all customer segments.
+   * The simultaneous decline in loyalty member performance and overall sales in Q4 2022 makes it challenging to determine if the loyalty program itself was losing appeal or if its members were simply reflecting the broader market slowdown affecting all customer segments.
    * Loyalty members might simply have no other products to buy from our product variety of 8 different products.
+* **Potential for impact**: The five-fold and twelve-fold growth in gross sales and order count respectively indicate that the loyalty program, when effective, can significantly contribute to sales.
 * We should **continue the loyalty program** for further observation and strategic refinement rather than discontinuing it prematurely.

 ### Customer Behavior Analysis